 About the Author

 I’m a relationship expert based in Westlake Village California, specializing in relationship clarity, emotional safety, communication patterns, and attachment dynamics.
 I work with individuals and couples across California who are navigating uncertainty, disconnection, and major relationship decisions.
-To learn more please visiti my website www.MarinaEdelman.com
+To learn more please visit my website www.MarinaEdelman.com or book an appointment.

-In one particularly powerful session, I introduced a concept that seemed to resonate deeply: viewing a parent’s behavior not as abandonment or betrayal, but as a resignation.
+In one particularly powerful session, I introduced a concept that seemed to resonate deeply: viewing a toxic family member’s behavior not as abandonment or betrayal, but as a resignation.
 Just as someone might quit a job, a parent can effectively resign from their parental role through their actions and choices.

 This reframing isn’t about excusing harmful behavior.
 It’s about creating psychological distance that allows you to stop fighting against a reality you cannot change.